-The Office Bearers are the President, Vice President, Honorary Secretary and Honorary Treasurer.
-The Executive Committee consists of these Office Bearers, the Principal and at least 3 other financial members for a large school (>200 students) or at least 2 others for a small school (<=200 students) who are elected at the Annual General Meeting.
+The P&C Office Bearers are the President, Vice President, Honorary Secretary and Honorary Treasurer.
+The Executive Committee consists of these Office Bearers, the Principal and at least 3 other financial members for a large school (>200 students) or at least 2 others for a small school (<=200 students), as per P&C Constitution Rule 2.0.
+Office Bearers and Executive members are elected at the Annual General Meeting.

-Then there are the Sub-committees.
-The Convener and their respective committees are elected at the Annual General Meeting, and financial members of the P&C can nominate themselves to be on these committees.
-Each Sub-committee must have a 'Terms of Reference' to operate by-which is specific to that committee.
-Then reports and requests are brought to the General Meeting.
-The President is always an 'ex officio' member of all the Subcommittees on the P&C Association, and ALL Sub-committees must include at least one member of the Executive Committee.
+Most P&Cs also have Sub-Committees.
+The Convener and their respective Committees are elected at the Annual General Meeting, and financial members of the P&C can nominate themselves to be on these Committees.
+Each Sub-Committee must have a 'Terms of Reference' to operate by which is specific to that Committee.
+Sub-committee reports and requests are brought to the General Meeting.
+The President is always an 'ex officio' member of all the Sub-Committees on the P&C Association, and ALL Sub-Committees must include at least one member of the Executive Committee.